-643.210. (a) The presiding officer is subject to disqualification for bias, prejudice, interest, or any other cause provided in this part.

-- (b) It is not alone or in itself grounds for disqualification, without further evidence of bias, prejudice, or interest, that the presiding officer: - (1) Is or is not a member of a racial, ethnic, religious, sexual, or similar group and the proceeding involves the rights of that group. - (2) Has experience, technical competence, or specialized knowledge of or has in any capacity expressed a view on a legal, factual, or policy issue presented in the proceeding. - (3) Has as a lawyer or public official participated in the drafting of laws or regulations or in the effort to pass or defeat laws or regulations, the meaning, effect, or application of which is in issue in the proceeding. - (4) Has served as, or is subject to the authority, direction, or discretion of or is assisted or advised by a person who has served as, investigator, prosecutor, or advocate in the proceeding, to the extent those circumstances are not prohibited by Article 3 (commencing with Section 643.310) (separation of functions). - (c) By regulation an agency may provide for peremptory challenge of the presiding officer in a proceeding that by statute is exempt from the requirement that it be conducted by an administrative law judge employed by the Office of Administrative Hearings.
+- 643.210. (a) The presiding officer is subject to disqualification for bias, prejudice, interest, or any other cause provided by law. - (b) It is not alone or in itself grounds for disqualification, without further evidence of bias, prejudice, or interest, that the presiding officer: - (1) Is or is not a member of a racial, ethnic, religious, sexual, or similar group and the proceeding involves the rights of that group. - (2) Has experience, technical competence, or specialized knowledge of or has in any capacity expressed a view on a legal, factual, or policy issue presented in the proceeding. - (3) Has as a lawyer or public official participated in the drafting of laws or regulations or in the effort to pass or defeat laws or regulations, the meaning, effect, or application of which is in issue in the proceeding. - (4) Is subject to the authority, direction, or discretion of or is assisted or advised by a person who has served as, investigator, prosecutor, or advocate in the proceeding, to the extent those circumstances are not prohibited by Article 3 (commencing with Section 643.320) (separation of functions).

 Comment.
 Section 643.210 supersedes former Section 11512(c).
 Section 643.210 applies whether the presiding officer serves alone or with others.
-Other causes of disqualification provided in this part include receipt of ex parte communications.
-Section 648.550

-(disqualification of presiding officer).
+Other causes of disqualification provided by law include receipt of ex parte communications.
+Section 648.550 (disqualification of presiding officer).
 For separation of functions requirements, see Section 643.320.
 This provision also applies to the reviewing authority.
 Section 649.230 (review procedure).